 It usually involves a specialist (a neurologist or epilepsy specialist) and your GP.
 You might also have an epilepsy nurse and other doctors.
 But you also have an important role in managing your epilepsy.
 This includes being involved in discussing, and making decisions about, your epilepsy and its treatment.

 What is monitoring?

-Part of managing epilepsy is looking at the practical things: if you have seizures you might want to try and get them better controlled (ideally, stopped altogether), or if your seizures are well-controlled but you have side effects from the medication, you might want to know what the options are for changing this.
+Part of managing epilepsy is looking at practical things.
+For example, if you have seizures you might want to try and get them under better control (ideally, stopped altogether).
+Or if your seizures are well-controlled but you have side effects from the medication, you might want to know what the options are for changing this.

 Managing epilepsy involves monitoring (keeping records of) what medication you take and how it affects you, and when you have seizures and what they are like.
 This is a way of seeing if your treatment is working.

 The aim of epilepsy treatment is to stop seizures happening.
 For most people, seizures are controlled with anti-epileptic drugs (AEDs).
 The aim of treatment with AEDs is to stop the seizures with the smallest dose of the fewest number of AEDs, and with the least side effects (called optimal therapy).